relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

    1. Navigate to the Data Source in view mode
    2. Click on "Enable Data Source" in the console on the right hand side

+> **NOTE:** All Trace Data Sources serialize their current state to a JSON file and their monitored individuals to a CSV file,  both of which can be retrieved by Trace Shipper.
+See Appendix D for more information.

 ### Installation Steps for Globanet

 Refer to the [Merge 1 User Guide](https://s3.amazonaws.com/Merge1Public/User%20Guide/Merge1%206.20.0131.257.pdf) for instructions on how to install Globanet.